Maddienoes/Archive/Office App Launcher/readme.md

 # History of this app
-I made this simple batchfile back in 2023, because I wanted to make it easier to open office apps on your computer.
+I made this simple batchfile back in 2023, because I wanted to make it easier to open Office apps on your computer.
 It's a very simple batchfile which can easily be modified.

 Feel free to add improvements!